Left Continue shopping

 Onion Planting Information:

-When to Plant: early spring and fall
+When to Plant: fall

 Plant Spacing: 4"